How to Install Deep Learning Frameworks (Pytorch and Jax)

 1 | watch -n 0.1 nvidia-smi |

-Check your GPU
+Check whether PyTorch can see your GPU

 1 | import torch |